 - Steel outperforms wood, aluminum, and fiberglass for 3-hour fire ratings.

 The Steel Door Institute does not make or sell any products.
-If you’re interested in learning more or want to discuss which products make sense for your project, contact an SDI Certified manufacturer of sound resistant door assemblies.
-They are listed at the bottom of this page.
+If you’re interested in learning more or want to discuss which products make sense for your project, contact an SDI Certified manufacturer of STC rated doors at the bottom of this page.